 The comfort of soaking in hot water has been a draw since our first ancestor stumbled upon (or into) a hot spring.
 Imagine relaxing into that warmth and steam; breathe deep and slow.
 Ahhh!!!

-Not only do your muscles soften and joints loosen, but when you're immersed in warm water, the volume of blood in your chest cavity and your heart increases dramatically.
-This is due to the hydrostatic pressure on your body and the effects of being in a buoyant state: Your heart's ability to pump blood goes up, while at the same time, your heart rate goes down.
+Not only do your muscles soften and joints loosen, but when you immerse yourself in warm water, the volume of blood in your chest cavity and your heart increases dramatically.
+This increase is due to hydrostatic pressure on your body and the effects of being in a buoyant state: Your heart's ability to pump blood goes up, while at the same time, your heart rate goes down.
 Your cardiovascular system becomes far more efficient, affecting every human body function, including the brain.

 Meanwhile, neurons respond to increases in body temperature and key the release of serotonin, "the happiness molecule."
 As you adjust to the warming effect of the water around you, you begin to experience lowered stress levels.

 In addition to the warmth, many naturally occurring hot springs are super rich in minerals and sulfur compounds.
 These substances relieve muscle aches, spasms, cramps, arthritis, and skin rashes, and affect mood.
 No wonder Hot Springs tourism in the United States boomed in the 1900s and continues today.